behu-kea/ITA24-2-sem/cs101/04-inheritance-access-modification.md

 - `nrOfLegs`
 - `isMammal`

-Animal has a method: `makeSound()` that prints the sound of the an- imal.
+Animal has a method: `makeSound()` that prints the sound of the animal.

 - Create 2 animal classes that extends the Animal class and overrides the method to produce their unique sound.